alaskalinuxuser/android_device_lge_g4-common/README.md

 Copyright 2015 - The CyanogenMod Project

-Modified by the AlaskaLinuxUser for AOKP 7.1.2 https://thealaskalinuxuser.wordpress.com
+Modified by the AlaskaLinuxUser for OmniRom 7.1.2 https://thealaskalinuxuser.wordpress.com

 Device configuration for LG G4.